doobix/csr-travel-credit/README.md

 ## How It Works

 The script looks for a table with the ID of "creditCardTransTable".
 Each row is checked for the string "TRAVEL CREDIT $300/YEAR".
-If that specific string is found, the dollar amount from that row is saved to a runnint total.
+If that specific string is found, the dollar amount from that row is saved to a running total.
 After all the rows are checked, the final total is displayed.